udacity/FCND-Estimation-CPP/README.md

 **Hint: after implementing the magnetometer update, you may have to once again tune the parameter `QYawStd` to better balance between the long term drift and short-time noise from the magnetometer.**

+**Hint: see section 7.3.2 of *Estimation for Quadrotors* for a refresher on the magnetometer update.**

 ### Step 5: Closed Loop + GPS Update ###